arzuino/spotify-visualizer/README.md

     CLIENT_ID=example-client-id
     CLIENT_SECRET=example-client-secret
     REFRESH_TOKEN=example-refresh-token

-Create a spotify app [here](https://developer.spotify.com/my-applications/) and replace `example-client-id` with the client id and `example-client-secret` with the client secret.
+1. Create a spotify app [here](https://developer.spotify.com/my-applications/)
+2. Replace `example-client-id` with the client id and `example-client-secret` with the client secret.
+3. Open this handy tool: https://grant.outofindex.com/spotify for generating the needed refresh token with the following steps

-Generate a oauth refresh token either as described [in their api docs](https://beta.developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) or use this handy tool: https://grant.outofindex.com/spotify, but don't forget to paste your above client id and secret into the  `app` section there.
-If you decide to use the tool, pay attention to [#2](https://github.com/l3d00m/spotispy/issues/2), otherwise it won't work.
+4. Paste your above client id and secret into the  `app` section on the site
+5. Under `scope` add `user-read-currently-playing` and `user-read-playback-state`
+6. Log in with your spotify account
-Replace `example-refresh-token` with the generated token.
+7. Now replace `example-refresh-token` in the .env file with the generated refresh-token and you're done

+Alternatively you can use the Spotify API directly as described [in their api docs](https://beta.developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow), but this is needlessly complicated.

 ### Multiple monitors?